maxhbr/LDBcollector/md/MPL-2.0.md

                                 "name": "Executing Modified Source Code"
                             }
                         ],
                         "_str": "Description: The source code refers to the format that is suitable for making the modified version of the software.
-The source code refers to the format suitable for making the modified version of the software.\nActions:\n- Distribute the obtained source code without modification (Redistribute the code as it was obtained)\n- Distribution of Modified Source Code\n- Display the obtained source code\n- Execute the obtained source code.\n- Display the modified source code\n- Executing Modified Source Code\n\nConditions:\nAND\n  RESTRICTION: A worldwide, non-exclusive, royalty-free contributor's copyright license is granted in accordance with such license.\n\n  RESTRICTION: A worldwide, non-exclusive, royalty-free contributor's patent license is granted pursuant to such license (However, it applies only to those claims that are licensable by the contributor that are necessarily infringed by using the contributor's contribution alone or in combination with the software in question.)\n\n  OBLIGATION: Let us know where to get a copy of this license.
-(Notice that the source code is subject to this license.)\n\n\n\n", "conditions": {
+The source code refers to the format suitable for making the modified version of the software.\nActions:\n- Distribute the obtained source code without modification (Redistribute the code as it was obtained)\n- Distribution of Modified Source Code\n- Display the obtained source code\n- Execute the obtained source code.\n- Display the modified source code\n- Executing Modified Source Code\n\nConditions:\nAND\n  RESTRICTION: A worldwide, non-exclusive, royalty-free contributor's copyright license is granted in accordance with such license.\n  RESTRICTION: A worldwide, non-exclusive, royalty-free contributor's patent license is granted pursuant to such license (However, it applies only to those claims that are licensable by the contributor that are necessarily infringed by using the contributor's contribution alone or in combination with the software in question.)\n  OBLIGATION: Let us know where to get a copy of this license.
+(Notice that the source code is subject to this license.)\n\n\n", "conditions": {
                             "AND": [
                                 {